Duel in the Sun (film): Critical reaction

+In an interview, Niven Busch (author of the original novel) said:Great showmanship.
+It had a few good scenes, and it had a big expansive canvas.
+It wasn't the way I would have made the picture.
+But I took the money and ran.
+It sold a lot of books for me, so why should I complain?
+It was an extravaganza rather than realistic.
+There were more people in the charge down to the railroad than there were in Texas at that time.
+But what a grand piece of panorama.
+It did not have the quality of Gone with the Wind, but it had the same kind of scope.Pauline Kael, famed film critic of the time, was biting when she said "only snobs howl at Duel in the Sun."

 Awards and nominations

+Home media

+The film never received a LaserDisc release, though 20th Century Fox Home Entertainment did issue a VHS edition of the film.
+Anchor Bay Entertainment released the film on DVD in 1999 in a standard edition, followed by a "Roadshow Edition" (featuring its original theatrical musical overture, narration, and outro) in 2001.

+Metro-Goldwyn-Mayer Home Entertainment released a subsequent DVD edition on May 25, 2004.
+The film was released for the first time on Blu-ray by Kino Lorber (in the "Roadshow Edition") on August 15, 2017.

 Legacy

-The film was one of the first to be honored by a record album, featuring selections from Dimitri Tiomkin's musical score.
+The film was one of the first to have its own record album, featuring selections from Dimitri Tiomkin's musical score.
 Rather than use excerpts from the soundtrack, RCA Victor recorded some of the music with the Boston Pops Orchestra conducted by Arthur Fiedler.
-The music was split into approximately three-minute sections and released on 10-inch 78-rpm discs in 1946.
+The music was split into approximately three-minute sections and released on 10-inch (254-mm) 78-rpm discs in 1946.
 A musical prelude lasting nine and a half minutes as well as a two-minute overture preceded the film with Tiomkin conducting the studio orchestra; this recording was later issued on LP and CD.

 Duel in the Sun was first shown on American television on ABC on January 23, 1972.
-It was released on Region 1 DVD in 2004.

 Martin Scorsese has stated to James Lipton on Inside the Actors Studio that this was the first film he saw and holds it in high regard.
-He mentioned it in his documentary of American movies.
-David Stratton has also stated a similar high opinion of the film, at the ACMI's "Desert Island Flicks" on March 10, 2010,.
+He mentioned it in his documentary of American films.
+David Stratton has also stated a similar high opinion of the film, at the ACMI's "Desert Island Flicks" on March 10, 2010.
 He first saw the film at the age of six.

-The film is recognized by American Film Institute in these lists: